Research output per year

 Gemma is the Deputy Head of School (Education/Teaching and Learning) and Senior Lecturer in the Graduate School of Education at The University of Western Australia.

-Her research interests include inclusive education, inclusive teacher practices, the experiences of students with diverse needs and the experiences and perspectives of their parents.
+Her research interests include inclusive education, inclusive teacher practices, and the experiences and perspectives of students and their parents on inclusion and inclusive education.

 Gemma is a registered teacher with the Teacher Registration Board of Western Australia (TRBWA) (2000 → ).
-She is an executive member of the Australian Teacher Education Association (ATEA) (2022 - 2025), on the editorial board for the Journal of Research in Special Educational Needs (JORSEN) (2023 →) and a reviewer for several peer-reviewed journals, including the Asia-Pacific Journal of Teacher Education.
+She is an executive member of the Australian Teacher Education Association (ATEA) (2022 - 2025), on the editorial board for the Journal of Research in Special Educational Needs (JORSEN) (2023 →), and a reviewer for several peer-reviewed journals, including the Asia-Pacific Journal of Teacher Education.
+In 2025, Gemma is also a member of the Hollywood Primary School Board.

-Gemma welcomes inquiries from prospective Masters and PhD students who are interested in researching the following areas: inclusive education, gifted education, differentiation, the universal design for learning, and students' and parents' experiences and perspectives of inclusion.
+Gemma welcomes inquiries from prospective students (MPhil, EdD, and PhD) who are interested in researching the following areas: inclusive education, gifted education, differentiation, students' experiences and perspectives of inclusion, parents' experiences, and family-school partnerships.

 Deputy Head of School, Education (Graduate School of Education) (2023 → )